Mbelenga/django-lab/mysite/blog/templates/README.md

-This is a blog site am bulding to develop my skills in django
+This is a blog site am bulding to develop my skills in django going on well